ansible/awx/docs/auth/oauth.md

 `/api/<version>/users/N/<resource>`.
 Applications can be created by making a POST to either `api/<version>/applications` or `/api/<version>/users/N/applications`.

 Each OAuth 2 application represents a specific API client on the server side.
-For an API client to use the API, it must first have an application, and issue an access token.
+For an API client to use the API via an application token, it must first have an application and issue an access token.

 Individual applications will be accessible via their primary keys:
-`/api/<version>/applications/<primary key of an application>/`.
+`/api/<version>/applications/<pk>/`.
 Here is a typical application:
 ```
 {
     "id": 1,